jqnatividad/qsv/README.md

 * `fetch` - enable `fetch` command.
 * `generate` - enable `generate` command.
 * `full` - enable to build qsv.
-* `all_full` - enable to build qsv with all features (apply,fetch,foreach,generate,lua,python)
+* `all_full` - enable to build qsv with all features (apply,fetch,foreach,generate,lua,python).
+* `nopython_full` - enable to build qsv with all features (apply,fetch,foreach,generate,lua) EXCEPT python.
 * `lite` - enable to build qsvlite.
 * `datapusher_plus` - enable to build qsvdp - the [DataPusher+](https://github.com/dathere/datapusher-plus) optimized qsv binary.
-* `nightly` - enable to turn on nightly/unstable features in the `rand` and `regex` creates when building with Rust nightly/unstable.
+* `nightly` - enable to turn on nightly/unstable features in the `rand`, `regex` and `pyo3` creates when building with Rust nightly/unstable.

 The following "power-user" commands can be abused and present "foot-shooting" scenarios.

 * `lua` - enable `lua` command.
 Embeds a [Lua 5.4.4](https://www.lua.org/manual/5.4/manual.html) interpreter into qsv.
 * `foreach` - enable `foreach` command (not valid for Windows).
 * `python` - enable `py` command (requires Python 3.8+).
-Note that qsv will automatically use the currently activated python version when running in a virtual environment.
+Note that qsv will automatically use the currently activated python version when running in a virtual environment unless there's a python library (libpython.* on Linux/macOS, python*.dll on Windows) in the directory where qsv is located.

 > ℹ️ **NOTE:** `qsvlite`, as the name implies, always has **non-default features disabled**. `qsv` can be built with any combination of the above features  using the cargo `--features` & `--no-default-features` flags.
 The pre-built `qsv` binaries has **all applicable features valid for the target platform**[^6].